ACCT-130

 - Broad business perspective competencies: perspectives and skills relating to understanding of internal and external contexts.

-Champlain College Online's accounting faculty, led by Program Director Dr. Linda Miller, are expert practitioners in the field.
-Their industry expertise ensures that our accounting curriculum is aligned with the needs of employers, and reflects the skills today’s accounting professionals need for success.
-Classes led by our seasoned experts will give you real-world insight into the world of accounting, and create a rich community of career-focused learning.
+Champlain College Online's business faculty, led by Department Chair Dr. Albert Orbinati, are expert practitioners in the field.
+Their industry expertise ensures that our business management curriculum is aligned with the needs of employers, and reflects the skills today’s business professionals need for success.
+Classes led by our seasoned experts will give you real-world insight into the business world, and create a rich community of career-focused learning.

 Tuition & Costs